AEFeinstein/Super-2023-Swadge-FW/tools/platformer/editor/editor-readme.md

 ## Usage:
 1. Open the template file in Aesprite
+2. If you don't see the Layers pane, add a new layer and then delete it to make it appear.
+3. Select the Tilemap layer (may be named "Tilemap 1")
-2. On the top left of the window, underneath the lock icon, make sure the brick icon button is pressed.
+4. On the top left of the window, underneath the lock icon, make sure the brick icon button is pressed.
 (You should see the tileset instead of the color palette)
-3. Click on a tile to select it, then draw in the canvas as you would in any pixel art editor!
+5. Click on a tile to select it, then draw in the canvas as you would in any pixel art editor!
-4. You can place objects just like any other tile.
+6. You can place objects just like any other tile.
 See the tiles with ID of 128 and greater.
-5. When you're done, use File -> Scripts -> export-tilemap-binary to export your level.
+7. When you're done, use File -> Scripts -> export-tilemap-binary to export your level.
 Using the dialog box, select the filename/location to which it will be saved.
 Filenames must be limited to 12 characters including .bin extension!!
-6. Place the exported file in assets/platformer/levels.
+8. Place the exported file in assets/platformer/levels.
-7. If you're overwriting an existing level file, delete the old version from the spiffs_image directory before building!
+9. If you're overwriting an existing level file, delete the old version from the spiffs_image directory before building!

 # General rules for level creation:
 - Levels must be between 19x14 and 255x255 tiles in size.
 (Use Sprite -> Canvas Size to select a size)